Introduction¶

 SSH Key Management¶

-To be able to connect to your virtal machine, it is required to have a SSH key and to register it against the OpenStack service:
+To be able to connect to your virtual machine, it is required to have a SSH key and to register it against the OpenStack service:

 $ ssh-keygen -t rsa -f ${HOME}/.novacreds/cloudkey